uidesigner-Priya/GUI__Language_Translator/README.md

 # GUI Language Translator Project

-This project is a graphical user interface (GUI) based translator created using Python.
+This project is a graphical user interface (GUI) based Language translator created using Python.
 It allows users to translate text between various languages using a simple and intuitive interface.

 ## Features

 - Translate text between multiple languages
 - User-friendly graphical interface
-- Support for various language APIs
+- Can include multiple languages
 - Copy and paste functionality
-- Error handling for network and API issues
+- Easily customizable GUI interface

 ## Screenshots